 Questions related to certificates of occupancy should be directed to the appropriate jurisdiction listed below.
 Depending on the occupancy type, a pre-occupancy inspection by a Fire Marshal inspector may be required.
 To schedule a pre-occupancy inspection visit our PLUS site or for more information contact the Fire Inspections Branch at 703-246-4849.
 Thereafter, a post-occupancy inspection may be required.

-- Fairfax County - Refer to the publication Non Residential Use Permits (PDF), or call the Zoning Permit Review Branch at 703-222-1082.
+- Fairfax County - Refer to the Non Residential Use Permits Web page, or call the Building Division, Land Development Services at 703-631-5101, TTY 711.

 - Town of Clifton - Visit the Town of Clifton Online.

 - Town of Herndon - Visit the Town of Herndon Online or call the town at 703-787-7380